JPETTomography/J-PET-geant4/docs/dockerization/README.md

 This Docker image provides a ready-to-use environment for `J-PET-geant4` simulations with `ROOT` and a Conda-based Python environment.
 It includes all necessary dependencies for building and running `J-PET-geant4` on `Ubuntu 24.04`.

-This image is built on top of:
+This image is built through a two-step process:
-- ROOT image: `docker.io/rootproject/root:6.32.02-ubuntu24.04` provides ROOT 6.32.02 precompiled for Ubuntu 24.04.
+1) dockerfile.base: based on Ubuntu 22.04, with ROOT and Geant4 installed inside a Conda environment being copied from Miniconda image (for Python/Conda environment): `continuumio/miniconda3:25.3.1-1`

-- Miniconda image (for Python/Conda environment): `continuumio/miniconda3:25.3.1-1`
+2) dockerfile: the actual build on top using the f-petframework branch.

-conda binaries are copied into the image to manage Python dependencies.
+Note: Avoid using the official ROOT Docker image from Docker Hub as it often leads to dependency and library linking issues caused by mismatched system libraries and complex external dependencies.
+Installing ROOT via Conda inside your custom image provides better control over package versions, environment consistency, and reduces runtime compatibility problems

 ## Singularity